 Yes, you can sue Uber or an Uber driver if you are hurt in an accident while in an Uber.
 This is the case whether you are a passenger or are struck by an Uber driver.
 But whether you should sue the driver or Uber depends on the circumstances.
-There are also considerations when deciding whether to settle your Uber accident injury lawsuit.
+There are also considerations when deciding whether to settle your Uber car accident claim.
+By accepting an uber accident settlement before the case goes to trial you may leave some money on the table.
+But litigation costs a lot of money and can take a lot of time, so it’s somewhat a choice between maximizing compensation and maximizing peace of mind.

 Uber’s Car Accident Insurance